getodk/docs/odkx-src/tables-sample-app-geotagger.rst

     :alt: Tables Sample Navigate View
     :class: device-screen-vertical

-As you turn the compass should update.
+As you turn, the compass should update.
 If you select a point, the compass will add an arrow pointing towards the selected point from your current orientation.
-The :guilabel:`Distance` and :guilabel:`Heading` values should fill in as well, and update as you move around.
+The :guilabel:`Distance` and :guilabel:`Heading` values should fill in as well and update as you move around.

   .. image:: /img/tables-sample-app/tables-sample-navigate-point.*
     :alt: Tables Sample Navigate View